GoogleChrome/web.dev/src/site/content/en/web-dev-basics-one/js-libraries-vs-frameworks/index.md

 If you compare this framework example to the earlier library example, you might notice these differences:

 -  The framework code encompasses multiple techniques and abstracts them away into its own opinionated API.
 -  Developers don't have full control over how and when operations occur.
-For example, how and when Vue writes the `‘Hello, world'` string to the page is abstracted away from you.
+For example, how and when Vue writes the `Hello, world'` string to the page is abstracted away from you.
 -  The instantiation of the `Vue` class carries some [side effects](https://simple.wikipedia.org/wiki/Side_effect_(computer_science)), which are common when you use frameworks, whereas a library may offer [pure functions](https://en.wikipedia.org/wiki/Pure_function).
 -  The framework prescribes a particular HTML template system rather than using your own.
 -  If you read further into the Vue framework documentation or most other framework documentations, you can see how frameworks prescribe architectural patterns that you can use.
 JavaScript frameworks take some cognitive burden away from you because you don't have to figure this out yourself.